Nexfinity/CakeyBot-Wiki/en/core/setup-custom-bot/intent-verification.md

 ```
 Auto Quoter/Git Preview - Allows users to paste a message link or github/gitlab url and Cakey Bot will embed a preveiw in the chat.
 (Has anti abuse limitations for message quoter to prevent sharing in external servers)
 Auto Moderation/Anti-Raid - Cakey Bot monitors chats and messages for content that violations a server's word blacklist, malicious links, files or other relaterd spam or malicious content.
-Honeypot/Anti-Phishing - Allows Cakey Bot to monitor for phishing cntent to delete it (i.e. MrBeast scam images)
+Honeypot/Anti-Phishing - Allows Cakey Bot to monitor for phishing content to delete it (i.e. MrBeast scam images)
 Auto Responder/Custom Commands - Let's server setup custom responses/triggers based on message content
 AI Chat Bot (opt-in) - Allows users to opt-in to use Cakey Bot's AI Chat Bot feature.
 Allow scope to a specific channel and perserves a temporary 2 message history that gets purged automatically.
 Category Content Restrictions - Auto Mod feature that monitors message/file content in specific channels to enforce specific rule-sets (such as GIF-only channels or Spotify only links)